 - develop new statistical algorithms that are computationally efficient and implement them in relevant computer software

 - present results as journal articles.

 We expect our students to have the following necessary skills:

 - stochastic modelling

-- An understand of statistical inference is highly desirable.
+- an understanding of statistical inference is highly desirable.